mat-0/cheltenham-open-data/_pages/flood-warnings.md

 <!-- flood_marker starts -->
 - Flood alert: Upper Bristol Avon area
-- Rising river levels overnight may lead to flooding.
+- River levels are now rising in response to heavy rainfall and are forecast to continue rising.
-Flooding is possible on 13 November 2025 from 11:00 PM.
+Flooding is possible Friday 14/11/2025 and Saturday 15/11/2025.
 Flooding is forecast to affect locations near the Bristol Avon, Tetbury Avon, Sherston Avon, Dauntsey Brook, with low lying land and roads expected to be most affected, particularly low lying areas in Tetbury, Badminton, Brook End at Luckington, Corsham, Lacock and the road at Reybridge.
-Further heavy rain is forecast on Friday 14/11/2025 and levels are expected to continue rising through the day.
+Drier conditions are forecast from Saturday and conditions will begin to improve.
 We are closely monitoring the situation and will issue further alerts and warnings if required.
 Take care and avoid walking, cycling or driving through flood water and consider activating any flood protection products you may have.
-This message will be updated by 2:00PM on 14 November 2025 or as the situation changes.
+This message will be updated by 2:00PM on 15/11/2025 or as the situation changes.

 - Flood alert: River Evenlode from Moreton in Marsh to Cassington and also the River Glyme at Wootton and Woodstock
 - Forecast rising river levels may lead to flooding.